-We offer all our students the opportunity to complete an Extended Project Qualification (EPQ) Level 3, on a topic of their choice.
+We offer students the opportunity to complete an Extended Project Qualification (EPQ) Level 3, on a topic of their choice.

-The benefits to students of completing an EPQ:
+The benefits to students of completing an EPQ include the following:

-- Develop a passion for academic research and extending their learning
+- Assists students with developing a passion for academic research and extending their learning

-- Equivalent to half an A-Level (up to 28 UCAS points) evidence for Personal Statement
+- The EPQ is equivalent to half an A-Level (up to 28 UCAS points)

 - Students may get a lower offer from universities if they get a high grade in their EPQ